yoannisj/lilo-sass/README.md

         background: black;
     }

-Note that you have to include the shared styles manually evey-time you want to share them.
+Note that you have to include the shared styles manually every-time you want to share them.
 This is quite annoying and very error-prone.
 Therefore it is recommended that you manually include a single mixin in `lilo()`'s content block and pass the name of that mixin as first argument.
 This will also make the transition to future releases of Lilo easier.

-Indeed, when sass will allow to [dynamically include mixins](https://github.com/sass/sass/issues/626), future releases of Lilo will be able to include shared styles for you.
+This way, when sass will allow to [dynamically include mixins](https://github.com/sass/sass/issues/626), future releases of Lilo will be able to include shared styles automatically for you.

-In the waiting for this feature, a better approach is to wrap your mixins inside a *sharing wrapper mixin* as illustrated in the next example.
+In the waiting for this feature, the best and recommended approach is to wrap your mixins inside a *sharing wrapper mixin* as illustrated in the next example.

 ### Using a wrapper mixins to output shared styles